beanandbean/CenTaD2016-DSR/report/final-report2.md

 context in terms of the use of words.
 Therefore they are separated into another data pool, namely __lexicon data__.

-In addition to all the raw Chinese sentences, 2033 actual 词句重组 questions and corresponding suggested answers to them are also collected from various Chinese education websites.
+In addition to all the raw Chinese sentences, 2033 real-world 词句重组 questions and corresponding suggested answers to them are also collected from various Chinese education websites.
 These will be used to evaluate the performance of the program, hence facilitate the finetuning of our algorithm.